medialab/minet/cookbook/scraping_dsl.md

 ### Evaluating value extraction

-The most useful kind of evaluation is probably the one you can use to process the scraped data to make it fit your needs.
+You can also evaluate python code to process and transform the scraped data to make it fit your needs.
 Let's consider the following html with case variations so ugly it hurts the eyes:

 ```html
 <div id="colors">